Before the Event

 If you are evacuating, transport birds in secure travel cages or carriers without water.

 Keep the cage in a quiet area.
 Do not let the bird out of the cage.
 Take a photo for identification and either leg band or microchip the bird.
 Bring medicine, medical records, water, food, toys, newspaper or cage liner, and cleaning supplies.
+Make sure that the bird is caged and the cage is covered by a thin cloth or sheet to provide security and filtered light.

 Transport hamsters, gerbils, ferrets and other small mammals in carriers suitable for maintaining the animals while at the boarding location.
 Take food, water, bowls, bottles, bedding and other care items.